adatalab/colorhunt/README.md

 # colorhunt
 ![](header.jpeg)
-The package hunt (scraping) the color code from https://dribbble.com/, then generate the color palette.
+The package hunt (crawling) the color code from https://dribbble.com/, then generate the color palette.

 ## Installation
 ```